 This year we are once again teaming up with Toby Colombe of Passion Paragliding.
 Together we have considerably more experience of this area than other operators.
 We aim to give you the very best service and flying experience with your safety as our absolute priority.
 We'll have an excellent staff to pilot ratio with at least two guides and two retrieve drivers!!

 In addition to daily weather briefings and full site briefings, we will also be offering task-focussed flight plans to suit every ability level.
-To help keep you in the air as long as possible (if that’s what you want!) we will also be flying with you to give you in air tips and pointers to maximise your flying experience.
+To help keep you in the air as long as possible (if that’s what you want!) we will also be flying with you to give you in air tips and pointers to maximize your flying experience.
 We believe that it is very important that your guide flies with you - to help you understand the air and get the most from your flight.
 This is your holiday.
 Get the most out of it: ask as many flying-related questions as you like.
 We are here to help.

 Last year we had pilots flying X-C twice a day and then going up for some glass off restitution at the end of the day!
 You can also expect a full "TOMTOM"-assisted retrieval service however far you fly.

 Although based at Ager, to add some spice and variety to our trip and also to be sure of finding the best weather, we will sometimes be spending two days (and one night) at Castejon.
 We are flexible to go there when conditions are best!
 This excellent XC venue regularly holds competition events: not only does it boast a large grassy take-off and huge landing area it’s also offers some excellent XC opportunities right in the heart of the Pyrenean Mountains.
-If we opt to overnight in Castejon (a holiday within a holiday) we tend to stay in a local hotel (charge of about 20euros per person).
+If we opt to overnight in Castejon (a holiday within a holiday) we tend to stay in a local hotel (charge of about 25euros per person).

 Should we suffer un-flyable weather we will help organise alternative activities.
 As we all know, paragliding is a weather-dependent sport, so if we can’t fly safely, we’ll help you arrange alternative activities, for example, climbing, swimming, walking, mountain-biking, paint-balling, cave exploring and other tourist activities.